Quasar Data Products

-Foundation (1978–1982)
+Foundation (1979–1982)

-Quasar Data Products was founded in 1978 or 1979 by Brian A. Catalucci and Dave L. Kelley in North Olmsted, Ohio.
-Prior to founding the company, Catalucci was a pilot for United Airlines and had graduated from Kent State University with a degree in aeronautical engineering.
+Quasar Data Products was founded in North Olmsted, Ohio, a suburb of Cleveland, in 1979 by a group of Kent State University graduates.
+The company's principal founders were Brian A. Catalucci and Dave L. Kelley.
+Prior to founding the company, Catalucci was a pilot for United Airlines and had graduated from KSU with a degree in aeronautical engineering.

-The company's first product was the QDP-100, a Z80-based CP/M desktop computer with a 4-MHz-clocked microprocessor and 64 KB of RAM stock.
+The company's first product, introduced in 1979, was the QDP-100.
+It was a Z80-based CP/M desktop computer with a 4-MHz-clocked microprocessor and 64 KB of RAM stock.
 The computer was based on the S-100 bus introduced with the Altair 8800 and comes shipped with a floppy card that controls two 8-inch floppy disk drives.
 A monochrome dumb terminal was included in order to interface with the computer; it connected via one of the two serial ports (the computer also has two parallel peripheral ports).
 The QDP-100 also shipped with a PROM programmer.
 It retailed in 1980 for $4,795.
-The QDP-100 proved quite popular with the U.S. Navy for its reliability, with four system units aboard the USS Lexington in 1983 and one unit abord the USS Stump, among others.
+The QDP-100 proved quite popular with the U.S. Navy for its reliability, with four system units aboard the USS Lexington in 1983 and one unit aboard the USS Stump, among others.
 While Quasar intended the computer as a general-purpose personal computer, the computer's popularity among the Navy gave the company the incentive to ruggedize further units.
 For example, the computer's power supplies were built from premium components, including heavy-duty line-filter capacitors, and were built to be shock- and temperature-resistant.

 Later in 1980, Quasar introduced the QDP-8100, another CP/M desktop computer, this time based on the 16-bit Zilog Z8000 microprocessor.
 It featured similar specifications to the QDP-100, including an equivalent clock speed, amount of RAM, and floppy drives, but came shipped with an intelligent terminal.
 The QDP-8100 was backwards-compatible with Z80-based applications via software emulator.
 Quasar sold the QDP-8100 for $6,395.